Pedrohamoura-Git/poke-shop-vue/README.md

 ### What I learned

-This project was a great opportunity to practice Vue-Router and some CSS animation libraries.
-The portfolio will also be useful to show my past and future projects.
+This project teached me a lot: I had to learn new js functions such as map and reduce, how to better organize my store with modules, how to create and export js files so I can reuse them in other components, how to use router-view transitions, how to work with pagination & carousel components and how to better work with promises.

 ### Continued development

-To my next project I want to test my Vue.JS skills by using an API.

-To my next project I want to test my JS skills by using an API.
+While working in this project I realized that promises can be a confusing, so I want to create another project with APIs to get used to it.

 ### Useful resources